KarthigaSethu/LAPD-Data-Analysis/README.md

 - Raw data: Crime_Data_from_2020_to_Present.csv
 - Processed data: crime_clean_data

-Furtheremore, there is a compiled version of the code in HTML "CodeCrimeLA.html".
+Furtheremore, there is a compiled version of the code in HTML "DataAnalysis_CodeAndOutput.html".

+Finally, the analysis is reported in the PDF.